 Lead UX Designer & Researcher (solo)

 As often the case at Rhapsody, when the business had an idea for a completely new feature (rather than iterating existing ones) for the main music streaming app, I was handed the keys and told to drive fast and far.
-After hearing of the general idea, I conducted 2 in-app surveys using Apptentive, asking if the customers had one or more kids and whether they’d be interested in a kids-only feature.
-They were!
-I also conducted a broad survey of non-customers using SurveyMonkey.com, digging more into the details of what people were interested in regarding a “kids mode” – including whether it should be a mode in the existing app or something else entirely.
+After hearing of the general idea, I conducted two in-app surveys using Apptentive, asking if the customers had one or more kids, and whether they’d be interested in a kids-only feature.
+They were.
+I also conducted a broad survey of non-customers using SurveyMonkey, digging into the details of what people were interested in regarding a “kids mode”.

-Based on the data I met with some colleagues and lead a whiteboarding ideation session (alas, the whiteboard was not captured in a photo) because I think 2 or 3 heads are better than 1 when trying to quickly brainstorm ideas.
-From there I launched into wireframing and rapid prototyping using the Mac app, Hype, because it could trigger media.
-I used those prototypes, some images captured and displayed above, as the basis for 2, small user research studies.
-For the first time in my career, I sat down with kids (and a parent), gave them a prototype to use and asked them questions.
+Based on the data, I lead a whiteboarding ideation session with my colleagues, because two or three heads are better than one when brainstorming.
+From there, I launched into wireframing and rapid prototyping using a Mac prototyping app called Hype because it could trigger media.
+I used those prototypes, some images captured and displayed above, as the basis for two small research studies.
+For the first time in my career, I sat down with kids (and one of their parents), gave them a prototype to use, and asked them questions.
 It was challenging, but a lot of fun!
 I even received a fantastic note at the end from one participant that decided he wanted to be a designer, too.
-After making changes suggested by the kids and parents, I worked with the Lead Visual Designer to ensure his art adhered to the vision and UX I’d designed.
+After making changes suggested by participants, I worked with the Lead Visual Designer to ensure his art adhered to the vision and UX I’d designed.

 As that work progressed, I met several times with the broader product, marketing and customer service teams to demonstrate the prototypes, discuss the research and provide insight and input into the go-to-market strategy, which included meeting with PR, creating a FAQ with customer service, consulting on creative input for the media presentation, and more.